henrik42/solo/README.md

 __Wildfly/JBoss__

-Now we want to jumpstart the nREPL server so we have remote access to the application.
+Now we want to jump-start the nREPL server so we have remote access to the application.

 Here again we cannot load the nREPL namespace because the classloader